your-tools/skyspell/README.md

 You will need:

 * The C Enchant library installed, with its development headers
+* The sqlite3 library installed, which its development headers
 * One of Enchant's backends (aspell, hunspell, nuspell)
 * A dictionary for the language you'll be using matching one of the above backends (like `aspell-en` or `hunspell-fr`).
 * `cargo`

-Then run:
+Then get the sources and build the binary:

 ```
+$ cd skyspell
-$ cargo install skyspell
+$ cargo install --locked --path crates/cli/
 ```

 and make sure `skyspell` is in your `PATH`.